Do you love making easy recipes? And do you fancy a bowl of creamy Spanish zucchini soup?

 - Add the chopped potato and fry for another 4 mins.

-- Next come the the chopped zucchini & more salt, stir and cook for a moment to heat up in the mix.
+- Next, add the chopped zucchini and more salt, stir and cook for a moment to heat up in the mix.

 - Add water or vegetable stock to almost cover the zucchini.
-Taste to check salt level and add more as necessary.
+Taste to check the salt level and add more as necessary.
 Cover with a lid and bring to the boil.
 Reduce the heat to a simmer and leave to cook for 20 minutes or until cooked through and thoroughly soft.

 - Turn off the heat and leave to cool.